Is there a better gift for students?

 This enormous database of free online books covers centuries of fiction and non-fiction, with new titles added regularly.

-It’s a good place to begin in-depth research or browse for a new book by your favorite author.
+It’s a good place to begin in-depth research or browse for a new book by your favourite author.
+(If you’re looking for inspiration, here’s my list of the top 20 best books for students.)

 Planning for Your Future Career